 Feel free to skip the oven.
 I shredded one baby-bel cheese on top of one enchilada, and popped it in the nuker in a glass dish for 3 mins at 60% power, might have been a tiny bit long, the cheese was a tiny bit well-done, but the filling was nice and toasty.

-I let the tortillas thaw, but didn't do the heated pan thing.
-You can heat them, but if they're soft enough, don't have to.
+I let the tortillas thaw from frozen, but didn't do the heated pan thing.
+You can heat them, but if they're soft enough, don't have to with this brand.
+They did not crack for me, but your mileage may vary!

 The filling tasted great at room temperature as well as heated.